 If you are in retail, and they haven’t purchased anything lately, tell them about your product changes or just go with an exclusive offer to entice them to come back.

 Be conscious of which audience you are trying to win back.
 There are a lot of misunderstandings when it comes to identifying the right audience to win back.

 The most valuable information you have is the date when someone last took an action with you.

 And why is that?

 That is when someone last opened an email, clicked through an email or made a purchase.
 By this way, you can target segmentation quite quickly.
 Look at the average time between their purchases.
 Sometimes, it’s normal to see long periods of time between their purchases, especially if you sell shopping goods or exclusive products .
 Compare their latest purchase to the usual frequency to figure out when they are inactive.

 Tim said that the subject line is interesting because it has a much bigger impact on win-back emails.
-It will affect your open rates on your active audience but far more on your inactive audience.
+Email subject lines affect your open rates on your active audience but far more on your inactive audience.

 When you are creating the subject line on your win-back email, curiosity can be a good approach.
 Try to be less sales oriented than with the active audience.
 When composing a win-back email, it is best if you change your tone of voice to be more casual.